 How can I use the software that is provided as part of the service?
 We do not sell our software or your copy of it – we only license it.
-Under our license we grant you the right to install and run that one copy of the software on one licensed computer (the first licensed computer) for use by one person at a time, but only if you comply with all the terms of this Supplement.
-The user whose Microsoft account is associated with the software license for the first licensed computer is the "licensed subscriber."
-Provided that you comply with all the terms of this Supplement, you may install and run additional copies of the software on licensed computers and licensed devices as follows:
+Under our license we grant you the right to install and run that one copy of the software on one licensed device (the first licensed device) for use by one person at a time, but only if you comply with all the terms of this Supplement.
+The user whose Microsoft account is associated with the software license for the first licensed device is the “licensed subscriber.”
+Provided that you comply with all the terms of this Supplement, you may install and run copies of the software on licensed devices (including on the first licensed device) as follows:

 Office 365 Home: On five PCs/Macs and five tablets, for use only by members of the same household as the licensed subscriber.1

 Office 365 University: On one PC/Mac or tablet and one additional PC/Mac or tablet, for use only by the licensed subscriber.2